menu

 It is a fairly quiet city because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Morgan has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Morgan has few renters and college students.
 But the biggest reason it is quieter in Morgan than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Morgan may be for you.

-Morgan is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Morgan does not have a public transit system used by locals to get to and from work.

 Demographics

-The per capita income in Morgan in 2018 was $18,401, which is low income relative to Texas and the nation.
-This equates to an annual income of $73,604 for a family of four.
-However, Morgan contains both very wealthy and poor people as well.
+The per capita income in Morgan in 2022 was $16,522, which is low income relative to Texas and the nation.
+This equates to an annual income of $66,088 for a family of four.

 Morgan is an extremely ethnically-diverse city.
 The people who call Morgan home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Morgan, accounting for 53.40% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Morgan residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Morgan include German, European, Irish, English, and African.
+Morgan also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 43.27% of the city’s residents.
+Important ancestries of people in Morgan include German, European, Irish, English, and French.

 The most common language spoken in Morgan is English.
 Other important languages spoken here include Spanish and Native American languages.